Living In Elkin

 History of Elkin, North Carolina

-The flowing together of the Yadkin River and the Big Elkin Creek has drawn people to the area of what is now Elkin, since the coming of the Paleo-Indians 10,000 years ago.
+The flowing together of the Yadkin River and the Big Elkin Creek has drawn people to the area of what is now Elkin, since the coming of the Paleo-Indians 12,000 years ago.
 We also, know that the Sioux Indians settled along the Yadkin River as early as 500 BC.
-The first English colonists came in the mid-eighteenth century, Cherokee Indians were also in the area, although the Cherokees had been active in the French and Indian War, they had joined in treaties with the English in 1763, followed by the events of the American Revolution.
+Early settlers came to this area in the 1700's and English colonists soon after.
+Cherokee Indians were also living in the area, and although the Cherokee had been active in the French and Indian War, they had joined in treaties with the English in 1763, followed by the events of the American Revolution.

 Foothills Arts Council next door, Thurs - Sat noon till 6pm.